An accepting and gentle approach to explore the way ahead

 I’m Diane and I understand that reaching out for counselling can feel daunting, especially when you're feeling unsure of what to expect.

 I’m a trained person-centred counsellor with an accepting and gentle approach.
 Being registered with the British Association for Counselling and Psychotherapy (BACP) means I am qualified and follow their guidelines on working professionally and ethically.
-My Enhanced DBS certification confirms I have been checked and can work safely with adults and by following the Information Commissioner’s Office principles I protect your personal data and identity.
+My Enhanced DBS certification confirms I have been checked and can work safely and by following the Information Commissioner’s Office principles I protect your personal data and identity.

-Counselling for adults in a safe and confidential environment.
+Counselling for adults in a safe and confidential environment

 Are you:

-having difficulties starting a family?
+having difficulties starting a family or involuntary childlessness?

-wanting to share a relationship breakup or bereavement?
+wanting to share relationship difficulties?

 often anxious or avoid situations?